julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 > 1010 = (0 x 2<sup>0</sup>) + (1 x 2<sup>1</sup>) + (0 x 2<sup>2</sup>) + (1 x 2<sup>3</sup>) = (0 x 1) + (1 x 2) + (0 x 4) + (1 x 8) = 0 + 2 + 0 + 8 = 10

-With all said, the problem is asking us to implement the algorithm to make the inverse path, i.e, given a number in base ten (in the example above, 36), convert it to binary.
+With all said, the problem is asking us to implement the algorithm to make the inverse path, i.e, given a number in base decimal, convert it to binary: 10 = 1010<sub>2</sub>.

-    2 - Procedure
+Now it's necessary to understand a little about [Number theory](https://en.wikipedia.org/wiki/Number_theory) basics: **Euclid's Division Algorithm**

+It's about multiples and divisors of integer numbers.

+> Suppose "n" is a natural number (i.e, 1, 2, 3, ..., etc.) not null (n > 0).
+If "m" \in N (m is 1, 2, 3, ..., etc.), so "m" is a multiple of "n" OR it's between two consecutives multiples of "m".
+> In algebraic notation it's: m x (q) \le n < m x (q + 1)

 **1.1.11: Write a code fragment that prints the contents of a two-dimensional boolean array, using * to represent true and a space to represent false.
 Include row and column numbers.**